Hammamet Tunisia Travel Guide

 Public interactions are generally conservative.
 Solo female travelers may experience more attention, often in the form of compliments or offers to assist, which usually causes no harm.

-Observe respectful attire when visiting mosques in Tunisia: shoulders and knees covered.
+Observe appropriate dress when visiting mosques in Tunisia: shoulders and knees covered.
 Always remove shoes before entering.
 Avoid prayer times for visits.

 Travelers with mobility challenges or other accessibility needs should be aware of the infrastructure.
-While efforts are growing, general accessibility remains limited in many areas.
+While efforts are growing, general ease of access is still restricted in many locations.

 Accessibility for mobility challenges is generally limited outside of newer, upscale resorts in Yasmine Hammamet.
 Older parts, like the Medina and traditional buildings, are not wheelchair-friendly.